webrecorder/browsertrix/docs/deploy/proxies.md

 To set up your own proxy server to use with Browsertrix as SOCKS5 over SSH, the first thing that is needed is a physical or virtual server that you intend to use as the proxy.
 For security purposes, we recommend creating a new user on this remote machine solely for proxy access.

-Once the remote machine is ready and the new user created, add the public key of a public/private key pair (we recommend using a new ECDSA key pair) to the remote machine under the proxy user to allow.
+Once the remote machine is ready and the new user created, add the public key of a public/private key pair to the remote machine under the proxy user to allow.
+We recommend using a new ECDSA key pair.
 You will need to supply the corresponding private key to Browsertrix in [Browsertrix Configuration](#browsertrix-configuration) below.

 Finally, modify the ssh configuration for the proxy user on the remote machine to secure the server and only allow public key authentication for this user.
 For instance: